IBM/node-ibmapm-embed/readme-topics/nodejsdc_icp_apm_server.md

 <pre>kubectl create -f apm-server-config-secret.yaml</pre>

-4. Push the project to a new repository in the GitHub organization that the Microserver Builder pipeline is monitoring and is automatically built.
+4. Push the project to a new repository in the GitHub organization that the Microclimate pipeline is monitoring and is automatically built.

 ### Manually configuring data collection for Node.js application